-I was a MS CS student at Indiana University.
+I was an M.S. in Computer Science at Indiana University.
 I worked on Gradual Typing and relational programming.
 Jeremy Siek advised my master's thesis.

 I was a Bioinformatics undergrad at Shanghai Jiao Tong University, advised by Chaochun Wei.

 SMoL Tutor: an intelligent tutoring system for teaching the semantics of programming languages (i.e., how programming languages "work").
-This systems is being used in course CSCI1730 at Brown University.
-Contact me or Shriram to access the code of the system.
+This system has been used at Brown and a few other institutions around the world.
+Please contact me or Shriram to get a copy of the system.

-Stacker (available on GitHub): a notional machine (a presentation of how computer programs execute).
-This notional machine is designed help studensts form good mental models of scope, mutable variables, mutable data structures, and first-class functions.
+Stacker: a notional machine (a presentation of how computer programs execute).
+This notional machine is designed to help students form good mental models of scope, mutable variables, mutable data structures, and first-class functions.
 It is implemented as a GUI software application running on top of Racket.

 The fundamental questions about education research are what to teach (which can be answered by envisioning the future society) and how to teach (which can only be answered by trying various teaching approaches, although heuristics can be drawn from several fields).